Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 > The way the display circuit is configured/tuned can affect the user's cognitive load when reading the display, potentially creating a new type of behavioral biometric that could improve ML models and prevent ML-based attacks in the future.

-### Potential Private Keys backup/retievial in filecoin with Shamir Secret Sharing
+### Filecoin may allow for the backup and retrieval of private keys using Shamir Secret Sharing.

 ### Potential Enhancement of distributed HSM based on TEE with hardware HSM module on some nodes